mathjax/MathJax-src/README.md

 and simply import the needed MathJax code.

-The file `v3-lab.html` is an interactive lab that you can open in a browser to experiment with MathJax v3.  it relies on the MathJax components, which you will need to build using the command
+The file `v3-lab.html` is an interactive lab that you can open in a browser to experiment with MathJax v3.

-    npm run make-components

-from the main directory of this repository.